Align your product strategy with execution with Productboard's Jira integration.

 - If you have multiple release groups in Productboard, you can decide which one to map to Jira fix version in Productboard's Jira integration settings.

-- A releases may automatically be pushed to Jira if a feature that's already been pushed to Jira is added to that release.
+- Releases may automatically be pushed to Jira if a feature that's already been pushed to Jira is added to that release.
 In this case, it's no longer possible to manually push the release (and all the rest of its features) to Jira

 - All releases within the same release group must have a unique name.
 Creating a release without a name will create a release called "Unnamed release".